CyberMiles/tim-research/reading_event_logs/elasticsearch.md

 This DApp which only 3 months old, at the time of writing, has approximately 130 daily active users, who perform almost 400 daily trades which results in a monthly turnover of approximately USD$1.5 Million [4].

 As one could imagine, being able to access all of the event log data for this DApp would be incredibly useful.
 Taking it a step further being able to access monitoring, alerting, reporting, graph exploration and machine learning features would be invaluable.
 This is where Elasticsearch comes in!

+### TheGraph (Exclusive to Ethereum)

+At present there is only a very limited amount of dedicated blockchain data APIs available.[The Graph](https://thegraph.com/) is one such project/product which is specifically designed to work with the Ethereum blockchain.

+### Demux (Exclusive to EOS)

+[Demux](https://github.com/EOSIO/demux-js) is a backend infrastructure pattern for sourcing blockchain events but is built exclusively for EOS.

 ## Elasticsearch